-In the first half of the year, the price of natural gas averaged 2.5 USD/GJ, while, in the same period of 2022, the conflict that began at the end of February caused an increase of up to 7 and 10 USD/GJ.
+In the third quarter of the year, the price of natural gas averaged 3 USD/GJ, while, in the same period of 2022 it was 8 USD/GJ.

 ii.
 Plants, facilities and equipment revaluation

 According to IFRS, the Company reviews every 5 years and/or when external factors may affect the fair value of plants, facilities and equipment to ensure the book value does not differ materially from that which would be determined using fair value at the end of the reporting period.